Apprenticeships in Scotland

-Archaeologists investigate, research and record the remains that have been left behind.
-Their job is to help preserve these precious archaeological remains and in doing so build a better understanding of our collective heritage.
+Archaeologists investigate, research and record the remains from the human past.
+Their job is to help record these precious archaeological remains and in doing so build a better understanding of our cultural heritage.

 Salaries typically depend on location, employer and level of responsibility.